|Prague → Bratislava||buy tickets||more info||Bratislava → Prague||buy tickets||more info|

 YES.
 Most of the overnight trains in Europe (e.g. Prague – Budapest) offer 1st class private cabins for 1–3 passengers.
 These deluxe cabins have usually a private shower and toilette and a small breakfast is served in the morning.
 If you want to check the availability of these cabins, send us an email (firstname.lastname@example.org).

-NO. Most of the night trains in Eastern Europe offer 2nd class cabins only.
-There are shared social facilities at the both ends of each carriage.
+Some of the night trains in Eastern Europe offer 2nd class cabins only.
+In that case there are shared social facilities at the both ends of each carriage.

 YES.
 The service is different on very train.
 Generally speaking restaurant and bistro cars are not available at night.
 You can buy refreshments from your carriage attendant, have dinner/breakfast at a train station or bring your own food on board.
 On most trains if you book a bed cabin, you receive a small breakfast (tea/coffee/croissant).